jdonlan/java-dev/android_ui/lists.md

 }
 ```

 At this point, you should be able to run the app and see the data in the list as seen below.
 For now, our list items are very simple and only contain a single line of text.
 This is a limitation of the type of adapter we chose to use.
-To learn how to create more complex list items, read the lesson on Adapter Events and Callbacks.
+To learn how to create more complex list items, read the section on Adapter Events and Callbacks.

 ![](lv_example.png)